nsdiv/spring-boot-java8-java7-prop-loading/README.md

 Description of Issue
 ------------------
-There are two profiles that are loaded - default and dev.
+There are two profiles that are loaded - default and test.

 Here is the application.yml file
 ```